Unification of the Canadian Armed Forces: Further changes

 Over the ensuing decades, many of the elements of unification were incrementally reversed.
-The Communication Command was established on 1 September 1970, and Air Defence Command and Air Transport Command disbanded and their assets transferred to a new Air Command on 2 September 1975.
+The Communication Command was established on 1 September 1970.
+Air Defence Command and Air Transport Command disbanded and their assets transferred to a new Air Command on 2 September 1975.
 This effectively restored a unified air force within the Armed Forces.

-The Government of Brian Mulroney (1984–93) took steps which restored more traditional and distinct army, navy and air force uniforms to the Canadian Armed Forces, though the unified structure of the Armed Forces was maintained.
+The government of Brian Mulroney (1984–93) took steps which restored more traditional and distinct army, navy and air force uniforms to the Canadian Armed Forces, though the unified structure of the Armed Forces was maintained.

 Materiel Command was disbanded during the 1980s, and Communications Command was disbanded during a mid-1990s reorganization, with its units merged into the Defence Information Services Organization (DISO), later renamed Information Management Group (IM Gp).
 Mobile Command was also renamed at this time, becoming Land Force Command (LFC).
 On 1 February 2006, the CF added four operational commands to the existing structure: Canada Command (CANCOM), Canadian Expeditionary Force Command (CEFCOM), Canadian Special Operations Forces Command (CANSOFCOM), and Canadian Operational Support Command (CANOSCOM).
 In 2012 CANCOM, CEFCOM and CANOSCOM were merged into Canadian Joint Operations Command.